ernst-schwaiger/CCD/WindowsSecurityI/WindowsSecurityI.md

 The following Kali image is used:
 [https://cdimage.kali.org/kali-2025.3/kali-linux-2025.3-virtualbox-amd64.7z](https://cdimage.kali.org/kali-2025.3/kali-linux-2025.3-virtualbox-amd64.7z)

 A virtual environment for pypykatz is created by `python3 -m venv ./venv` and started by `. ./venv/bin/activate`. pypykatz is then installed via `pip3 install pypykatz`.
-In the next step mimikatz is used to create a parseable credentials dump out of the extracted LSA dump.
-The credentials dump is then put into a filter to produce the relevant outputs, i.e. domain name, user name, and NTLM hash:
+In the next step pypykatz is used to create a parseable credentials list out of the extracted LSA memory dump.
+The credentials list is then put into a filter to produce the relevant outputs, i.e. domain name, user name, and NTLM hash:

 ```zsh
 pypykatz lsa minidump lsass.DMP --grep -o credentials.txt